walterrojas/playwright-template-js-api-automation-framework-walter-rojas/README.md

 ## Features

 - Support for GET, POST, PUT, and DELETE HTTP methods.
+- Users API tests to be executed in parallel and serial
-- Reusable request utility functions.
+- Reusable request utility functions (getTimeStamp, getRandomValue, generateDynamicEmail, etc)
 - Environment configuration using `.env` files for secure token management.
 - Dynamic data handling using external JSON files.